ether-camp/public/reputation.md

 All symmetric reputation systems are proven to be sybil-vulnerable.
 One of the famous approaches to build a symmetric reputational system was [*PageRank*](https://github.com/ether-camp/public/blob/master/reputation.md#1-the-pagerank-citation-ranking-bringing-order-to-the-web-httpilpubsstanfordedu809042211999-66pdf) which was vulnerable to creating sybil entities such as *doorways*.
 So we need to make a sybil creation unaffordably expensive or use some sybil-protection mechanisms.

 ## Prisoners dilemma and transitive trust systems
-*TODO: strategies, grim strategy, better to cooperate on a long-term, but in a short-term environment dominant strategy is to defect.*

 We can consider the reputation growing as a *game* where every user chooses if he is going to rate the content honestly or not.
 The classical problem of the game theory is [*Prisoners dilemma*](https://en.wikipedia.org/wiki/Prisoner's_dilemma) where each actor chooses whether to cooperate or to defect.

 *todo matrix form of the game*